Omikhleia/markdown.sile/examples/sile-and-markdown.md

 This implementation goes a bit beyond the standard Pandoc-inspired support for line blocks.
-In particular, empty lines (i.e. starting with a vertical bar and a single space, but no other content afterwards) are interpretated as stanza separators, which should be smaller than an empty line (i.e. a small skip, by default).
+In particular, empty lines (i.e. starting with a vertical bar and a single space, but no other content afterwards) are interpreted as stanza separators, which should be smaller than an empty line (i.e. a small skip, by default).

 ::: { .poetry lang=fr step=4 }